 Having better reviews than a competing product can make all the difference, so work on getting a high number of reviews and the best possible star ratings.
 Make sure your item description is accurate, provide excellent customer service, and immediately respond to and resolve customer complaints.
 Many Amazon sellers proactively reach out to all customers, thanking them for the sale and reminding them to leave a review.

 Customer reviews also impact your seller rating, along with factors such as your response time to customer inquiries, on-time shipping (if you are not using FBA), chargebacks and order accuracy.
 Amazon uses your seller rating to determine how often your products get exposure, and customers use it to decide between you and your competitors.

-Jennifer Dublino contributed to the writing and research in this article.
+Rebecca Neubauer and Jennifer Dublino contributed to this article.